Three Steps to Lean Transformation in the Manufacturing Industry

 Lean manufacturing focuses on the optimization of the production stream for the purpose of reducing waste.
 One way to reduce waste is to facilitate access to timely, relevant information.
 Today, nothing provides better access to information than IoT.
 Below are three steps you should take to make the most of IoT and give your lean manufacturing strategy a boost.

 1. Modernize Your IT Infrastructure.

-With more devices being added to daily operations, a series of concerns about IT infrastructure, bandwidth and device/network interconnectivity have risen across the manufacturing industry over the past few years.
-As IoT needs a truly strong backbone, networking and infrastructure industry leaders have developed solutions that comprise of several cloud computing options: advanced, service-oriented, highly secure on-premise, cloud and hybrid infrastructure solutions, that provide adequate support for a wide variety of wireless sensor networks (WSN).
+With more devices being added to daily operations, a series of concerns about IT infrastructure, bandwidth, and device/network interconnectivity have risen across the manufacturing industry over the past few years.
+As IoT needs a truly strong backbone, networking and infrastructure industry leaders have developed solutions that are comprised of several cloud computing options: advanced, service-oriented, highly secure on-premise, cloud, and hybrid infrastructure solutions, that provide adequate support for a wide variety of wireless sensor networks (WSN).

 - all of your business areas

 - capture relevant, time-sensitive information